 He won 10 games for the Cubs in 1984 and helped them to win their division.
 He remained in the Cubs' rotation for the next two seasons, and was traded to the Oakland Athletics for three minor leaguers just before the start of the 1987 season.

 Oakland manager Tony LaRussa decided to convert Eckersley into a reliever, and he went on to become one of the most dominating firemen in baseball for the next decade.
 He notched over 30 saves every year from 1988 to 1993, and Oakland reached the World Series in 1988, 1989, and 1990.
 In the 1988 ALCS, he saved all four games as the A's swept his former team, the Red Sox.
 Yet the most remembered moment of Eckersley's career in those years was when he gave up a game-winning home run to a hobbled Kirk Gibson in Game 1 of the 1988 World Series.
 In 1990, he had a minuscule 0.61 ERA; that ERA was a record for a pitcher with 50 or more innings until Fernando Rodney put up an ERA of 0.60 in 2012.
+Eckersley also became the first pitcher since at least 1900 to begin a season with 30 strikeouts and no walks; that mark would hold for 23 years until Adam Wainwright topped it.
 In 1992, he recorded 51 saves and won the American League Cy Young Award.
 Eckersley also was named MVP; it would be 19 years until another pitcher, Justin Verlander, won a MVP Award in the majors.

 He is currently a post-game TV broadcaster for the Red Sox on NESN.

 - 6-time AL All-Star (1977, 1982, 1988 & 1990-1992)